chang432/googledriveproject/README.md

 files hosted on Google Drive.

 ## Setup
+- Run the project first to authenticate with OAuth 2.0 or else tests may fail
-Part of the ui testing may require permissions for your IDE or Java to control the computer.
+- Part of the ui testing may require permissions for your IDE or Java to control the computer.

-For example working with intellij on macOS, you need to go to System Preferences > Security & Privacy > Privacy > Accessibility and add your IDE or Java.
+  - For example working with intellij on macOS, you need to go to System Preferences > Security & Privacy > Privacy > Accessibility and add your IDE or Java.

 ## Deployment
 Make sure working directory is the project root directory